Fresh pasta, Manufacturing, Tagliatelle

 What is the best way to cook tagliatelle pasta?

 Cooking tagliatelle is straightforward, but precision matters.
-Because it is a flat, ribbon-style pasta, small timing errors can affect texture and sauce adhesion.
+Because it is a flat, ribbon-style pasta, small timing errors can affect texture and the adhesion of the sauce.

 Step-by-step method for perfect tagliatelle